Interstate 70 in Kansas: Route description

 I-70 runs concurrently with U.S. Highway 24 (US 24) from the Colorado state line until US 24 splits at Levant and runs north of I-70.
 At Colby, I-70 begins to turn southeast until it reaches Oakley, where US 40 joins with I-70 for a concurrent journey through most of the state.
 Initially, the route remains high and unusually level as it follows a projection of the High Plains into the state.
 From exit 140 (Riga Road), the route lowers from the High Plains into the Blue Hills region, as indicated by gentle undulations in the road and the unusual appearance of stone posts in the countryside.
 Approaching Russell, the route passes over three active sinkholes, the largest being the Crawford Sinkhole at mile 179.
 Past Russell, the route follows a ridge between the Smoky Hill River and its tributary, the Saline River, where the highway passes through the Smoky Hills Wind Farm.
 Reaching the county line between Russell and Ellsworth counties, the road begins to traverse the Smoky Hills.

 At Salina, I-135 begins its journey southward toward Wichita, and I-70 continues through Abilene and Junction City, where the road begins to run through the Flint Hills.

-In Topeka, I-70 intersects a child route, I-470, twice.
-The second time it is intersected, the Kansas Turnpike merges, making I-70 into a toll road.
+In Topeka, I-70 intersects an auxiliary route, I-470 before continuing into the city center where the freeway briefly shrinks into a two-lane roadway (one lane in each direction), making it a violation of the interstate standards.
+The second time the highway intersects Interstate 470, the Kansas Turnpike merges, making I-70 into a toll road.
 This is one of only two sections of I-70 that are tolled (the other is along the Pennsylvania Turnpike); as of 2024, the maximum toll for cars with K-TAG on this section of I-70 is $2.74.
 I-70 and the turnpike are concurrent from Topeka to Bonner Springs, the turnpike's eastern terminus.
 From Bonner Springs to 18th Street and extending on to the Kansas eastern border, the highway is free.